BoltMCP Installation Docs

 Expose BoltMCP publicly.
 Reference setup with NGINX Ingress Controller and automatic HTTPS certificates.

-The BoltMCP chart does not manage cluster ingress.
-It expects you to provision your own Ingress / Gateway / load balancer that terminates TLS and routes the BoltMCP hostnames to the in-cluster services.
+The BoltMCP chart doesn't manage cluster ingress.
+It expects you to provision your own ingress / gateway / load balancer that terminates TLS and routes the BoltMCP hostnames to the in-cluster services.

 If your platform team handles ingress, hand them the hostnames table below and skip the rest of this page.

-The walkthrough that follows is a reference setup using NGINX Ingress Controller, cert-manager, and Let's Encrypt — adapt it for your environment, or replace it entirely with whatever ingress your cluster already runs.
+The walkthrough that follows is a reference setup using NGINX Ingress Controller, cert-manager, and Let's Encrypt - adapt it for your environment, or replace it entirely with whatever ingress your cluster already runs.

 What BoltMCP needs from your ingress